Aask42/IoB_DC28/src/LED scripting v2.md

 The 2 bytes following the command are the byte location inside of the script data to jump to

 ## Extra details
-The very first 2 bytes of the binary format is a mask of what leds the lightshow makes use of before actual commands start
+The very first 3 bytes of the binary format is a version id and mask of what leds the lightshow makes use of before actual commands start.

+### Version

+Value of version byte | Description
+-|-
+0x00 | Version 1
+0x01 | Version 1
+0x02 | Version 2